 I'm Paolo Lorenzino and In 2016 after more than 15 years experience I've founded Substrato Studio consisting of a 20 square meter room, acoustically designed by Marco Canavese (Scuola APM) to provide the most accurate audio reproduction while monitoring your mixes.
 This helps me to make the right decisions while working on your Art.

 I am constantly researching and developing new techniques to stay on top of my business and my prerogative is to obtain from my clients complete satisfaction with their final masters.

 Usually when I work with new clients, after critically listen to the tracks and addressing potential tech issues I ask for a couple of reference tracks as an example of what they would like to achieve sonically with their music.

-Please send over your track for a free trial, I'm looking forward to work with you!
+I'm looking forward to work with you!

 My Linkedin: http://bit.ly/2VSYqoi

 Would love to hear from you.
 Click the contact button above to get in touch.

 1 Reviews - 1 Repeat ClientEndorse Substrato Studio

 Paolo is highly collaborative and super reactive!
 It's a pleasure working with him and I will definitely trust him again on other projects.
 I recommend him with pleasure, you will be in good hands.

 We worked on mastering a song and he really got the best bounce and definition out of it.
 Although I had already worked on it by myself, I am totally convinced that his mixing skills are equally great : when someone loves and respects music as much as you do, you just know magic will happen.